 The program focuses on projects that benefit the community as a whole and will protect life and property.
 The program includes public facilities that can serve as emergency centers during a disaster event.
-These types of projects help preserve the current housing inventory such as affordable housing for low-income households, including members of protected classes, HUD and State-identified vulnerable populations, and historically underserved communities.
+These types of projects help preserve the current housing inventory such as

-5.9.2.1.4 How the Program will Advance Long-Term Resilience
+How the Program will Advance Long-Term Resilience